 CBE has produced a short video to showcase how our research team works with a diverse community of industry leaders to advance new technologies and promising design and operation strategies.

 This author has yet to write their bio.Meanwhile lets just say that we are proud David Lehrer contributed a whooping 30 entries.

 Entries by David Lehrer

 Dangers from climate change, more frequent extreme weather events and resulting power outages represent growing concerns for government agencies, building owners and design professionals.
-This session will explore how stakeholders are addressing resilience at multiple scales, assessing risks and responding through design strategies the scale of individual buildings; and ideas for infrastructure, policy and community-building for cities and communities. […]
+This session explored how stakeholders are addressing resilience at multiple scales, presenting tools and design strategies at the scale of individual buildings; and ideas for infrastructure, policy and community-building for cities and communities. […]